gloredo/react-blend/README.md

 ##### App Router Requires a Root Layout

-App Router requires a root `:page_facing_up: layout.tsx` defined in `:file_folder: app`.
+App Router requires a root `📄 layout.tsx` defined in `📁 app`.
 Expo Router does not require.

 ##### Using Your Own Files Inside Routers

-In the App Router **you can put any file you want inside the `:file_folder: app`** because every file that represents a part of the Router is a file that follows a naming convention.
-On the other hand, in Expo Router a file with a generic name is considered a route, so **you cannot put your files inside the `:file_folder: app`** having to manage them in a separate folder.
+In the App Router **you can put any file you want inside the `📁 app`** because every file that represents a part of the Router is a file that follows a naming convention.
+On the other hand, in Expo Router a file with a generic name is considered a route, so **you cannot put your files inside the `📁 app`** having to manage them in a separate folder.

 #### Files Roles